Jackbox Games: Word Puttz (2013)

-Word Puttz is a single player game for mobile devices.
+Word Puttz is a single-player game for mobile devices.
 On each level, the player is presented with a miniature golf hole, including a tee and a cup; other obstacles may also be present.
 The objective is to create words using a given set of letter tiles to create a path from the tee to the hole, in the manner of Scrabble.
 The player is scored based on how few words they use, as well as point values of those letters in the words.

 Fibbage (2014)

-Fibbage is a party game played by at least two players and up to eight players via a streaming channel.
+Fibbage is a party game released for PlayStation 3, PlayStation 4, and Xbox One on September 16, 2014.
+The game is played by at least two players and up to eight players via a streaming channel.
 It is broken into three rounds.
 In the first two rounds, each player has an opportunity to pick one of five randomly generated categories, and then all players are presented with an obscure fact with a missing word or phrase.
 Each player secretly provides the answer to the missing phrase, trying to craft an answer that appears legitimate.
 If players enter the correct answer, they are told of this and encouraged to enter a false answer.
 If a player doesn't enter a legitimate answer before the timer runs out, they can press the "lie for me" button and get two choices.
 The game then presents all players' answers and the correct answer randomly.
 Players must then select the correct answer.
 If the player selected the correct answer, they score points, while if other players have selected that player's fake answer, they also score points for each player that selected their answer.
 If the player selected the lie the game wrote itself, they lose points.
 In the final round called "The Final Fibbage", the game provides one last question for all players to answer.
 The player with the most points at the end wins.
 Following each question, players have the opportunity to mark one or more answers as favorites, and the player with the most favorites is shown at the end of the game.

-Improved versions of Fibbage, offering new questions/prompts and additional features, have been included in various Jackbox Party Packs.
+Improved versions of Fibbage, offering new questions/prompts and additional features, are included in various Jackbox Party Packs.